Tau functions of the UC hierarchy as partition functions of matrix models: Introduction

 The Schur functions are the simplest polynomial KP tau function; choosing $s_\lambda(\tilde\pb)$ and $s_\mu(\pb)$ as the KP tau functions, one gets the simplest polynomial UC tau function $s_{[\lambda,\mu]}(\tilde\pb,\pb)$.

-Any KP tau function solves the KP Hirota bilinear equation \cite{JM}, which is a difference equation involving an arbitrary shift, and, because of the grading of the power sum variables, this equation results in the infinite number of differential equations with respect to the variables $p_1,p_2,\dots$ commonly called KP hierarchy.
+Any KP tau function solves the KP Hirota bilinear equation \cite{JM}, which is a difference equation involving an arbitrary shift of KP higher times \cite{JM}, and, because of the grading of the power sum variables, this equation results in the infinite number of differential equations with respect to the variables $p_1,p_2,\dots$ commonly called KP hierarchy.

 Similarly, any UC tau function solves a pair of UC Hirota bilinear difference equations with respect to a pair of sets of power sum variables \cite{Tsuda} denoted as $\tilde\pb,\pb$ in (\ref{piUCpi}).
 However, as soon as $p_m$ and $\tilde p_m$ have opposite gradings, in general, these difference Hirota bilinear equations result in differential equations with infinitely many terms (see Appendix B).